paddor/crypto_box/README.md

 -r--------+ 1 user  staff  47 Jun 18 19:31 secret.key
 ```

 If the key file already exists, its first 32 bytes are used as the key.
-Note
-that a key file that is readable by anyone else but the owner will **not be
+**Note**: Crypto Box will refuse to use a key file that permits access to
-used**.
+anyone else but the owner.

 ```
 $ ls -l *secret.key
 -rw-r--r--+ 1 user  staff  47 Jun 18 19:29 not_so_secret.key
 $ echo foobar | lock_box -k not_so_secret.key > locked.box
-Key file is readable by other users!
-Please specify a secret key file instead.
+Please specify a *secret* key file.
 ```

 Keep in mind that, on a shared system, the administrator (`root`) can still